-2.2.3 Resource Selection Function space-use modeling based on Telemetry GPS data
+2.2.3 Resource Selection Function using telemetry data

-Here, we used Resource Selection Function (RSF), a particular case of habitat selection function, where the logistic regression of used and available location is fitted simultaneously on the entire dataset.
+Here, we used Resource Selection Function (RSF), a particular case of habitat selection function, where we fitted a logistic regression of used and available locations simultaneously on the entire dataset.

-For each recorded location, we randomly selected 10 available points, or ”pseudo-absences,” uniformly distributed across the study area.
+For each recorded location on the GPS track, we randomly selected 10 available points, or ”pseudo-absences,” uniformly distributed across the study area.
 We chose a uniform distribution because we considered the entire area to be equally accessible to seabirds, given its small size compared to the distances seabirds can travel [6, 67].